A person who acts on the behalf of another based upon instructions of another.

 Equal dignities rule.

-When a statute requires a principals authorization to be in writing, the agent must provide written proof of the agency requirement as well.
+- When a statute requires a principals authorization to be in writing, the agent must provide written proof of the agency relationship as well.

-This may serve as a defense, although MD court have neither adopted nor rejected the rule.
+- MD courts have neither adopted nor rejected the rule.

 Power of Attorney.